 Charles Whitaker, focusing on Matthew 10:23, submits that the formula "the coming of the Son of Man" (in its various formats) is code for "the Day of the Lord."
 (Not in scope are the several non-prophetic uses of the formula).
 The formu. . .

-Persecution and martyrdom are not popular topics among Christians today, but they are facts of Christian life.
-Richard Ritenbaugh explains the fifth seal's cry of the martyrs and God's response.
+Persecution and martyrdom are not popular topics among Christians, but they are facts.
+The fifth seal shows the cry of the martyrs and God's response.

 For years, the church has taught that Christians should refuse jury duty.
 Why?
 What are the biblical reasons for this?
 This article explains why we should not judge the world at this time.

 Richard Ritenbaugh, reflecting on the shock and awe bombardment in Iraq, focuses upon the original shock and awe display on Mount Sinai, as well as the ultimate shock and awe campaign the world will experience at the second coming of Christ.
 Descriptions o. . .

 Richard Ritenbaugh, focusing upon Book IV of the Psalms, corresponding with the fall festivals, singles out the Feast of Trumpets for its themes and imagery, as well as the Summary Psalm 149.
 Trumpets could be considered the opening salvo of the fall feast. . .

 On the Day of the Lord, God will use natural forces to bring drastic change to planet Earth.
 Fire and water are two agents by which God will purify the earth.

 Ahithophel serves as a poignant example that we must not permit bitterness to undermine our faith that the sovereign God is able to bring justice.